n4nidhinchandran/songbird/readme.md

 We will create 2 entities.
 The first entity is the Page entity and will consist of simple attributes like id, slug, sequence, parent and children id...etc.
 The second entity will be the PageMeta entity consisting of attributes like name, locale, title, short description and content.
 The relationship between the Page and PageMeta entity will be one to many.

-Note that there is a already a [SonataPageBundle](https://sonata-project.org/bundles/page/master/doc/reference/introduction.html).
-This bundle creation is for **illustration only** and has a lot of rooms for improvement.
+This bundle creation is for **illustration only** and has lots of rooms for improvement.

 ## Define User Stories